jacksonsystems59/sterlingsoftwarecenter/README.md

 # Sterling Software Centre

-Portable software management for Sterling Tech engineers on the current Windows PC.
+Portable software management for IT engineers / MSP on the current Windows PC.
 This is the **local-mode release, v0.1.1**, built with .NET 10 and WPF.
 The optional agent/controller system described in the project brief is **not implemented in this release**.
 No network listener or Windows service is installed.

 ## Download and run